 Light, airy with a rich chocolate flavor, these Sourdough Crinkles are quick and easy to make.
 Sourdough discard adds a lot of moisture which lets these cookies stay fresh for days making them perfect for gift giving.

 Crinkle cookies were my absolute favorite growing up.
 I've always been an absolute chocolate fiend, so I could never get enough of these rich and fudgy treats.
-They are such a nostalgic treat that when I recreated them I wanted my recipe to resemble the ones I ate as a kid, soft and chewy but full of fudgey chocolate flavor.
+They are such a nostalgic treat that when I recreated them I wanted my recipe to resemble the ones I ate as a kid, soft and chewy but full of rich fudgy chocolate flavor.

 What is a crinkle cookie?